-B 6 Actuarial Function
+B.6 Actuarial Function

 The Actuarial Function is outsourced to OAC plc.
 STL has an Agreement with OAC plc confirming the specific activities the function is required to perform.
+OAC fulfils the role of Chief Actuary in the UK and Appointed Actuary in Australia.